saniochky/watchlist-react/README.md

 ## Hosting

-The app is hosted on [netlify](https://www.netlify.com/) under the domain https://movie-watchlister.netlify.app/. (currently API is not hosted so the app won't work)
+The app is hosted on [netlify](https://www.netlify.com/) under the domain https://movie-watchlister.netlify.app/.

 ## API